isomerpages/singapore-customs-old/_business_hidden_competent-authorities-requirements/14-national-environment-agency---radiation-protection-and-nuclear-science-department-rpnsd.md

 Please refer to  [Appendix C](/documents/about-us/appendix-c-items-under-import-export-control.pdf) is the list of RPNSD controlled products and their HS codes for import and export.

-**Import/Export of Spare Parts (excluding X-ray tubes)**
+## Import/Export of Spare Parts (excluding X-ray tubes)

 For the import/export of spare parts of a radiation (irradiating) equipment which do not include the source of radiation or the x-ray tube, please declare RADSPARE at both the Licence Number and Product Code fields.

-**Import of New Items control by RPNSD**
+## Import of New Items control by RPNSD

 A written request by the importer/exporter, together with the relevant documents is required to be submitted to RPNSD for the inclusion of new radioactive materials or new irradiating apparatus into a Dealer Licence so that a new Product Code can be generated for TradeNet auto-processing.
 Please inform RPNSD at least ten working days in advance to prevent any delay of approval.
-For more information on RPNSD, please click on this  [link](http://www.nea.gov.sg/anti-pollution-radiation-protection/radiation-protection).
+For more information on RPNSD, please click on this  [link](http://www.nea.gov.sg/anti-pollution-radiation-protection/radiation-protection){:target="_blank"}.

-**Import/Export items controlled by RPNSD and other competent authority**
+## Import/Export items controlled by RPNSD and other competent authority

 In the event that the items to be imported or exported are controlled by RPNSD and other competent authorities, (e.g. medical irradiating apparatus, which is also controlled by the Health Sciences Authority (HSA)), the importer or exporter must consult and seek approval(s) from other competent authorities before proceeding with the import or export.